Compute

 To mirror inbound and outbound TCP traffic between a mirror source (network interface) and a given instance to a mirror target (load balancer), you can refer to the configurations in this section.
 In Figure 1, to mirror the TCP traffic between ECS-source and ECS-test running in VPC VPC-A to load balancer ELB-A, one mirror session is needed.
 In this example, mirror session mirror-session-01 is created.
 You can configure it as follows:

-• Set the mirror source to network-interface-s of ECS-source, indicating that the inbound and outbound TCP traffic on this network interface will be mirrored.
+• Set the mirror source to network-interface-s on ECS-source.
+The inbound and outbound TCP traffic on this network interface will be mirrored.

-• Set the mirror target to ELB-A, indicating that the inbound and outbound TCP traffic on network-interface-s will be mirrored to ELB-A. ELB-A will distribute the mirrored traffic across backend servers ECS-target-01 and ECS-target-02 based on the routing rules.
+• Set the mirror target to ELB-A. The inbound and outbound TCP traffic on network-interface-s will be mirrored to ELB-A. ELB-A will distribute the mirrored traffic across backend servers ECS-target-01 and ECS-target-02 based on the routing rules.

 • Create a mirror filter (mirror-filter-01) and add the following rules: